Applications are accepted until all weeks are full.

 - and opportunities for engaging in social interaction with peers.

-Nap time after lunch is an hour and fifteen minutes long.
-At least three staff are on duty in the cabin during nap time and at night.
+At least four staff are on duty in the cabin during rest time and at night with two additional staff on call.

 If your camper is on a restricted diet, such as a gluten and casein